Mrityunjay243/dollar_bot/README.md

 - Edit/Change any spending details if you wish to
 - Visualize your spending patterns
 - Export your spend history to tools like excel and perform an analysis
-- If telegram isn't convenient enogh, use discord
+- If telegram isn't convenient enough, use discord

 ## Check out the video!